MrShadow335/Query_Chatbot/README.md

 This project is built using FastAPI.

+💁‍♀️ How to use

+    Clone locally and install packages with pip using pip install -r requirements.txt Run locally using hypercorn main:app --reload

 ## Environment Variables

 To run this project, you will need to set the following environment variables: